-Often, the Honors thesis can replace your major's capstone requirement.
+Often, the Honors thesis can replace your major's capstone requirement (see Honors website for list of covered majors at honors.umaine.edu/current-students/academics/thesis/capstone/).
 If your major does not accept the Honors thesis as a capstone replacement, significant expansion of a capstone project or development of a topic based on an academic minor or other significant interest may be used as a thesis.

-- 2) Reading List: Your Reading List end goal is a written document where you reflect on your time as an undergraduate student.
+- 2) Reading List: Your reading list end goal is a written document where you reflect on your time as an undergraduate student.
 This "list" is a selection of 12-15 "texts" that demonstrate your personal and intellectual growth.
 These "texts" are mostly books, but can also be articles, movies, artwork, music, TV shows, or other media that illustrate your intellectual journey, and experiences that provide a holistic understanding of you as an individual and critical thinker.
 The goal of the annotation or narrative is to relate the texts to your growth as a scholar and as a person through college and your Honors journey.
-Thus the texts should be works that are meaningful to you and each text's meaning and impact should be the focus of the annotation. - 3) Oral Defense: Your oral defense end goal is a 2.5-hour thesis defense where your written thesis and Reading List is discussed in front of your committee.
-About an hour is allotted for the written thesis as well as the Reading List, and a half hour is devoted to deliberation on the level of honors you will receive.
+Thus the texts should be works that are meaningful to you and each text's meaning and impact should be the focus of the annotation. - 3) Oral Defense: Your oral defense end goal is a 2.5-hour thesis defense where your written thesis and reading list is discussed in front of your committee.
+About an hour is allotted for the written thesis as well as the reading list, and a half hour is devoted to deliberation on the level of honors you will receive.

-II.
 Benefits of the Thesis Process